oVirt/ovirt-site/source/feature/nagios-integration.html.md

     -   The external application passes the results to the NSCA client, which in turn send it to the NSCA server on the monitoring monitoring server.
     -   Nagios server will process the service check result and execute the the specific action if configured.

+### Generating SNMP Traps From Nagios Server

+### Generating traps/alerts Based on the Syslog Entries

 ## Detailed Design

 <Category:Feature>